Cornell-GDIAC/VulkanSDL/tutorials/tutorial9/README.md

-Loading Models
+Compute Shaders
 --------

-This code is the loading models tutorial from the [Vulkan Tutorial](https://vulkan-tutorial.com).
-The only change to the original (beyond what was done for the previous tutorial on texture loading) is the use of `APP_GetAssetPath` to locate the models and textures.
+This code is the compute shader tutorial from the [Vulkan Tutorial](https://vulkan-tutorial.com).
+The modifications made to this tutorial are similar to those made to the uniform buffer tutorial.
+Other than SDL specific changes, no real changes have been made to this tutorial.

 To build this tutorial, you will first need to compile the shaders in the `assets/shaders` directory using the right script for your platform.
 Then